FortiShield/MergeMate/README.md

 To set up your own MergeMate, see the [Installation](https://khulnasoft.github.io/mergemate/installation/) section below.
-Note that when you set your own MergeMate or use CodiumAI hosted MergeMate, there is no need to mention `@CodiumAI-Agent ...`.
+Note that when you set your own MergeMate or use KhulnaSoft hosted MergeMate, there is no need to mention `@KhulnaSoft-Agent ...`.
 Instead, directly start with the command, e.g., `/ask ...`.

 ---